InteropIO/finsemble-seed/README.md

 Visit the [Finsemble Documentation](https://documentation.chartiq.com/finsemble/) for more information.

-*Note: The first time you run the sample app, Finsemble will download required assets including the OpenFin Runtime.
-This may take a few minutes if you are on a slow Internet connection.*
+The first time you run the sample app, Finsemble will download required assets including the OpenFin Runtime.
+This may take a few minutes if you are on a slow Internet connection.

+*Note: For Finsemble versions 1.4 and higher.*

 ## Getting Started